Emir-Acikgoz-50/datascience/portfolio/research_project/reflection_and_evaluation.md

 <h1>Project Evaluation</h1>

 During the project there were things that went well, but also things that could've been better.
 I think it is important to reflect on what went well and what didn't, so that i can make better decisions in the future.
-Therefore, i will split up this evaluation into four parts.
-First i will go into detail about my own contribution, secondly i will reflect on what i learned and lastly i will reflect on the group project as a whole.
+Therefore, i will split up this evaluation into three parts.
+First i will go into detail about my own contribution, secondly i will reflect on what i learned and then i will reflect on the group project as a whole.
+Lastly, i will also dedicate a small part to potential future work on the project.
 All three evaluations will be done using the STARR method

 <h2>Reflection on own contribution</h2>